mistymyto/apush/F.gilded_age.md

 - <u>Bureau of Indian Affairs<u> which manages reservations
     - Those did not know American Indian or respect their Indian culture
     - Managed the reservations without considering needs of the Indians

-### Buffalos
+    - Buffalos
         - Used as a source of food in mine and railroad workers
         - Demand for hides in the east
         - Bureau of Indian Affairs saw buffalos as a way to control tribes
-- 1865 to 1875 the herd declined from 15 mil to <1000
+        - 1865-1875 the herd declined from 15 mil to <1000

 ### Indian Wars